pratyaksh52/sudoku-solver/README.md

 # Sudoku Puzzle Solver
 A python script that solves any given sudoku puzzle.

+## Pre-requisites
+Python must be intalled on your machine.

 ## Usage
-1. Type in a sudoku puzzle in [input.txt](./input.txt) with blank values as `0`.
+1. Type in a sudoku puzzle in ['input.txt'](./input.txt) with blank values as `0`.
-Use spaces to separate the values and go to a new line to separate rows.
+Use 'spaces' to separate the values and go to a new line to separate rows.
 Eg.
 ```
 8 0 0 4 7 3 0 0 0